AlphaCraft9658/Themiify/README.md

 You can follow the guides over on the [Theme Café Discord Server](https://discord.gg/GsdQzbAejT) for creating your own theme.<br/>
 In order to package your theme for use with Themiify you can use the official [utheme-tool](https://github.com/Themiify-hb/utheme-tool) with further instructions on its own repo and in the actual application.

-> **NOTE:** The utheme-tool is only made to be *functional* for now and is not a UI masterpiece, so expect bugs and quirks to be present.
-At the time of writing it's still being actively worked on for further improvements.
-If you encounter anything unusual, feel free to open an issue on its repo to tell us about it so we can fix it.
+> **NOTE:** [utheme-tool](https://github.com/Themiify-hb/utheme-tool) is still in development, so expect bugs and don't be afraid of reporting any issues you experience with it.

 ## Building this repo
 ### Using make